 Critical reviews of the literature in the social sciences, physical sciences, and biomedical/life sciences.
 All articles are written by experts in the field who evaluate the primary research done on a topic and identify major articles in that subject area.
 The database allows searches across the 45+ individual "Annual Review of..." journals.

-BIOSIS Previews is the electronic version of Biological Abstracts and Biological Abstracts/RRM (Reports, Reviews, and Meetings).
+BIOSIS Previews is the online version of Biological Abstracts and Biological Abstracts/RRM (Reports, Reviews, and Meetings).
 It indexes about 5,500 life sciences journals of which about 2,300 are indexed cover to cover, and 1,500 conference proceedings, review articles, books and U.S. patents.
 It covers the biological and biomedical disciplines: agriculture, biochemistry, biotechnology, botany, clinical and experimental medicine, ecology, environmental sciences, microbiology, molecular biology, pharmacology, veterinary science, virology and zoology.
-It is international in coverage, updated weekly, and available from 1926 through McMaster University libraries.
+International in coverage.

 Energy Citations contains bibliographic records for energy and energy-related scientific and technical information from the Department of Energy (DOE) and its predecessor agencies, the Energy Research & Development Administration (ERDA) and the Atomic Energy Commission (AEC).
 The Database provides access to DOE publicly available citations from 1948 through the present, with continued growth through regular updates.
 Energy Citations includes bibliographic records of literature in disciplines of interest to DOE such as chemistry, physics, materials, environmental science, geology, engineering, mathematics, climatology, oceanography, computer science and related disciplines.
 It includes citations to report literature, conference papers, journal articles, books, dissertations, and patents.